chiefbiiko/bwt/spec.md

 + zero out the plaintext memory

-+ create the body by parsing the JSON plaintext
++ obtain the body by parsing the JSON plaintext

 + assert that the body is an object